dtcenter/MET/met/docs/Users_Guide/config_options.rst

 **Setting the number of threads**

-he number of threads is controlled by the environment variable *OMP_NUM_THREADS* .
+The number of threads is controlled by the environment variable *OMP_NUM_THREADS* .
 For example, on a quad core machine, the user might choose to run on 4 threads: